bithub241450/ubiquitous-meme/README.md

 pip install -e .
 ```

-If the `pip install -e .` step is executed from another directory (for example, your home folder), `pip` will raise `does not appear to be a Python project` because it cannot find this project's `pyproject.toml`.
-Always run the install command from the folder that contains `pyproject.toml` (the repository root).

 ## Usage

 The `pricing-recorder` entry point requires valid credentials for the portal.
 Credentials can be provided either via command line flags or the `CENTURY21_EMAIL` and `CENTURY21_PASSWORD` environment variables.